shaildeliwala/delbot/README.md

 Our goal is to code a bot from the ground up and use [nature language processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) while doing so.

-In addition, our bot will be completely web-based and voice-enabled if you complete the web app section as well.
+In addition, our bot will be voice-enabled and web-based if you complete the web app section as well.
 The best part is we do not need to do anything fancy for speech recognition and synthesis: we will use a [built-in](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) capability of modern web browsers.

 # Overview
 At a high level, we want to be able to understand two broad types of queries.
 Following is the flowchart.